 - Lymph system

 The most common cancer in children affects blood cells.
 It is called acute lymphoblastic leukemia.

 While these cancers can happen in adults, they are less common.
-Other types of cancer, such as prostate, breast, colon, and lung are much more likely in adults than children.
+Other types of cancer, such as prostate, breast, colon, and lung are much less likely in children than adults.

 What Causes Childhood Cancer

 Most of the time the cause of a childhood cancer is not known.

 Some cancers are linked to changes in certain genes (mutations) passed from parent to child.
 In some children, gene changes that occur during early growth in the womb increase the risk of leukemia.
 However, not all children with the mutation get cancer.
 Children born with Down syndrome are also more likely to develop leukemia.

 Unlike adult cancers, childhood cancers do not occur due to lifestyle choices, like diet and smoking.

 It is hard to study childhood cancer because it is rare.
 Scientists have looked at other risk factors including chemicals, toxins, and factors from the mother and father.
 The results of these studies show few clear links to childhood cancers.

 Treatment for childhood cancer is similar to treatment for adult cancer.
 It may include:

 For children, the amount of therapy, type of medicine, or need for surgery may differ from adults.

 In many cases, the cancer cells in children respond better to treatments compared to adults.
-Children can often handle higher doses of chemo drugs for shorter periods before side effects occur.
+Children can often handle higher doses of chemo drugs in shorter periods before side effects occur.
 Children seem to bounce back sooner from treatments compared to adults.

 Some treatments or medicines given to adults are not safe for children.
 Your health care team will help you to understand what is right for your child depending on their age.

 Children with cancer are best treated in children's cancer centers attached to major children's hospitals or universities.